TwnKey/SenScriptsDecompiler/README.md

 # Sen Scripts Decompiler

-This tool was originally meant to decompile the scenario files from The Legend of Heroes: Trails of Cold Steel III, located in data/scripts/scena and talk.\
+This tool was originally meant to decompile the scenario files from The Legend of Heroes: Trails of Cold Steel III for translation purpose, but the modding community asked me to make it compatible with the other CS games.
+I plan to update it for Hajimari no Kiseki as soon as the August CLE release happens.
-Then I added support for ani, btl, ui, book.\
-Then I added support for CS1, CS2, Tokyo Xanadu and CS4.\
-I don't know about Hajimari.

 # Warning
 When creating custom functions in XLSX files, never call your function with a name starting with "\_".
 I don't see a reason to do that and it's safer not to.